 GUI size adjustments: You will notice that there are 3 main parts ("cards" in Bootstrap speak) to the right of the map.
 Clicking on their titles (e.g. on Area Selection Box:) will grow or shrink them.
 By default, only the Terrain Settings and the 3D Printer Options parts are "open", the Area Selection Box (which hides the lat/long coordinates of the box corners) is closed.
 Opening all three together will make the green Export Button on the bottom to be shoved out of sight, so you'll have to close a part or scroll down to click on it.

 Manual box coordinate entry: In version 3, the four coordinate fields inside Area Selection Box are now active.
 Changing any of the numbers and hitting Enter will immediately resize the red box accordingly.

-"Oversampling" warning: If you configure things in a way that TouchTerrain will interpolate the DEM into a higher (more detailed) resolution that what the DEM source can provide, the CUrrent DEM resolution value will turn yellow.
+"Oversampling" warning: If you configure things in a way that TouchTerrain will interpolate the DEM into a higher (more detailed) resolution that what the DEM source can provide, the Current DEM resolution value will turn yellow.
 Ex: The source DEM resolution is 30 m but you're requesting 20 m.
-This will still "work" but it's counterproductive b/c it won't magically create more detail and your files will be needlessly larger than if you had configured it to resample at say 32 m instead.
+Using 20 m will still "work" but it's counterproductive b/c it won't magically create more detail and your files will be needlessly larger than if you had configured it to resample at say 32 m instead.